Search results for:

 Apache ServerRoot: /etc/httpd

-The LAMP Stack is a simple, yet popular setup that would allow development of a website.
-While this is not exactly recommended for newcomers, or those who are not too experienced with Linux, it is a simplistic setup for the functionality it provides.
+The LAMP Stack is a simple yet popular setup that would allow the development of a website.
+While this is not exactly recommended for newcomers or those not too experienced with Linux, it is a simplistic setup for its functionality.
 One reason you may want to use the LAMP Stack, over cPanel for example, could be that you are not looking to spend money on a cPanel license as you only need the base functionality of a PHP Web server.
-Along with being a quite popular environment for web servers, it has a great deal of documentation for each of the programs involved.
+Along with being a quite popular environment for web servers, it has a great deal of documentation for each program involved.